Our Theme

 PE

-This term the children will be learning skills to support them to play Basketball.
-They will learn the skills to build up to playing a game, such as different sorts of throwing and tactics that they can use during the game.
+This term the children will be learning skills to support them to play tennis.
+They will learn the skills to build up to playing a game.

 Computing